According to the Government of Canada, 1 in 3 persons will experience Mental Illness during their lifetime.

 Anxiety is a natural function of the human body which alerts us to dangers in our environment.
-However, when we are faced with stressors outside of our coping abilities and the symptoms of anxiety occur too often and too intense, you may be diagnosed with an Anxiety Disorder.
-There are 11 different types of anxiety and related disorders: Agoraphobia, Body Focused Repetitive Behaviours, Generalized Anxiety Disorder, Health Anxiety, Hoarding Disorder, Obsessive-Compulsive Disorder, Panic Disorder, Post Traumatic Stress Disorder, Separation Anxiety, Social Anxiety and Specific Phobia.
+However, when we are faced with stressors outside of our coping abilities and the symptoms occur too often and too intense, you may be diagnosed with an Anxiety Disorder.
+There are 11 different types of anxiety and related disorders: Agoraphobia, Body Focused Repetitive Behaviours, Generalized Anxiety Disorder, Health Anxiety, Hoarding Disorder, Obsessive-Compulsive Disorder, Panic Disorder, Post Traumatic Stress Disorder, Separation Anxiety, Social Anxiety, and Specific Phobia.
 More information can be found here.

 Distressing symptoms of anxiety are addressed primarily through group programming where our experts teach clients the skills of Cognitive Behavioural Therapy to develop an understanding of how our thoughts are manageable.
 As well, clients are taught how thoughts interact with our feelings and behaviours.